ncoghlan/misc/notes/python3/questions_and_answers.rst

 * the socket module takes advantage of the new enum support to include constant names (rather than just numeric values) in the error message output

+Unicode is more deeply integrated into the language design, along with a clearer separation between binary and text data:

+* the :func:`open` builtin natively supports decoding of text files (rather than having to use :func:`codecs.open` instead)
+* the ``bytes`` type provides locale independent manipulation of binary data that may contain ASCII segments (the Python 2 ``str`` type has locale dependent behaviour for some operations)
+* the codec system has been separated into two tiers.
+The :meth:`str.encode`, :meth:`bytes.decode` and :meth:`bytearray.decode` methods provide direct access to Unicode text encodings, while the :mod:`codecs` module provides general access to all available codecs, including binary->binary and text->text transforms (in Python 2, all three kinds can be accessed through the convenience methods on the builtin types, creating ambiguity as to the expected return types of the affected methods)
+* data received from the operating system is automatically decoded to text whenever possible (this does cause integration issues in some cases when the OS provides incorrect configuration data, but otherwise allows applications to ignore more cross-platform differences in whether OS APIs natively use bytes or UTF-16)
+* identifiers and the import system are no longer limited to ASCII text (allowing non-English speakers to use names in their native languages when appropriate)
+* Python 3 deliberately has no equivalent to the implicit ASCII based decoding that takes place in Python 2 when an 8-bit ``str`` encoding encounters a ``unicode`` object (note that disabling this implicit conversion in Python 2, while technically possible, is not typically feasible, as turning it off breaks various parts of the standard library)
+* Python 3.3+ now correctly handles code points outside the basic multilingual plane without needing to use 4 bytes per code point for all Unicode data (as Python 2 does)

 A few new debugging tools are also provided out of the box: